Key Differences Between Gel Mattresses and Latex Mattresses

 Due to its body-hugging feel, gel memory foam has slightly better motion isolation than a latex mattress.
 However, both these materials do a pretty great job of reducing motion transfer.

-Latex mattresses absorb heat buildup and are cooler than other mattresses.
+Latex mattresses tackle heat buildup very well and are cooler than most traditional mattresses.
 They have an open cell structure that allows free airflow.

 • Durability